Who am I?

 Retail and repairs

 My primary instrument is guitar.
 I am a self taught musician and my knowledge of music theory is scientific.
 My primary field of musical expertise is computer based digital audio workstations and synthesisers.
 I build recording studios and maintain and setup all kinds of musical instruments including minor electrical repairs.
-I have considerable experience with MIDI and modelled guitars.
+I have considerable experience with MIDI and DSP.

-We work with various local guitar techs and luthiers, who supply the majority of our second hand stuff.
+I also work with various local guitar techs and luthiers, who supply the majority of our second hand stuff.

 I build handmade one off instruments and electronics which provide a unique opportunity to incorporate tailor made sound into your art.
 Custom made instruments, being unstandardised, offer a freedom of range in form, character, choice of materials and workmanship which mass produced counterparts can never equal.